JGoodwillieV/GoodSwim/database/README.md

 # Team Records Setup Guide

-This guide explains how to set up and use the Hurricane SC team records feature in StormTracker.
+This guide explains how to set up and use the Hurricane SC team records feature in GoodSwim.

 ## Overview